 Fortunately, much of the calibration process can be done with reasonable accuracy using basic test patterns.
 While it might not be fit for critical work in a professional setting, it can substantially enhance the picture quality and provide a much more balanced image.
+Here is our guide on how to calibrate your monitor to help make sure colors are represented accurately.

 The easiest calibration setting is one that most people have probably already used.
 The backlight setting changes the amount of light your monitor outputs, effectively making it brighter.
 Changing the backlight level on your monitor does not alter the accuracy of your screen significantly, so feel free to set it to whatever looks good to you.
 It is sometimes called brightness, which can be confusing.
 Generally, if there is a single setting called brightness, it refers to the backlight, and if there is both backlight and brightness, the backlight is the one you should be changing (as the brightness setting alters the gamma calibration which we will look at later on).

-The best place to start adjusting the colors when calibrating your monitor is usually the picture mode.
+When it comes to color calibration, the best place to start adjusting the colors when calibrating your monitor is usually the picture mode.
 These are the setting presets the monitor comes packaged with and usually alter most of the image settings.
 If you are not using a colorimeter for calibration, this is pretty important since it is otherwise very difficult to enhance your monitor's color accuracy.

 For the monitors that we review, we measure each of the picture modes and pick the most accurate one as part of our "Pre Calibration" test.
 In general, though, the best mode is usually the Standard or Custom preset.